msyamsula/grpc-mongo/README.md

 4. service "name": enter that service
 5. show rpc: list of function to be called
-6. call "rpc name": simulate rpc call
+6. call "rpc name": simulate rpc call when doing streaming simulation ctrl+D is used to stop streaming